nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 #### Finding events by date or title: `event -f`

-Find events whose title contain any of the given keywords or start times contain any of the given start times.
+Finds events whose title contain any of the given keywords or start times contain any of the given start times.

 Format: `event -f KEYWORD_OR_DATE [MORE]…`